This site requires a more recent version of Adobe Flash Player to function properly.

 Recruitment Services and Job Listings

 - Average Revenue per Corporate & Business Customer: LinkedIn charges companies for buying advanced solutions such as LinkedIn recruiter, Talent Direct, Custom Company Profiles and Jobs Network.
-We expect the average revenue per client company for LinkedIn to increase from around $21,000 in 2012 to around $27,800 by the end of our forecast period.
+We expect the average revenue per client company for LinkedIn to increase from around $23,200 in 2013 to around $34,300 by the end of our forecast period.
 We believe that many of the incremental corporate customers for LinkedIn are likely to be small customers as many of the large companies already use LinkedIn.
-These customers are then likely to spend less, which means the growth in average fee could be moderated.
-However, as the number of registered members on LinkedIn increases, it will benefit corporates by allowing them capture large talent pool for job offerings.
+These customers are then likely to spend less, which means the growth in average fee could be moderate.
+However, as the number of registered members on LinkedIn increases, it will benefit corporates by allowing them to capture large talent pool for job offerings.
 This means that the average fee could actually go up.
-In a scenario where the average fee increases to $39,000 by the end of Trefis forecast period, there could be an upside of around 10% to our price estimate for LinkedIn.
+In a scenario where the average fee increases to $44,000 by the end of Trefis forecast period, there could be an upside of around 10% to our price estimate for LinkedIn.

 Ads & Marketing

-- LinkedIn Monthly Unique Visitors: LinkedIn's average monthly unique visitors have increased from around 19 million in 2008 to 126 million in 2012.
-We forecast this figure to reach close to 550 million by the end of our forecast period.
+- LinkedIn Monthly Unique Visitors: LinkedIn's average monthly unique visitors have increased from around 19 million in 2008 to 182 million in 2013.
+This metric more than halved in 2014 as the company started reporting its own metrics, instead of those estimated by ComScore.
+We forecast this figure to reach close to 161 million by the end of our forecast period.
 The unique visitors growth was more during the recessionary period and beyond.
 This is because the unemployment rate increased during recession and its after-effect were felt even after recession was over.
-Hence the unique visitors growth should slow down going forward, as the economy recovers leading to lower unemployment rate.
-However, if the growth continues and the number of unique visitors increase to 700 million, there could be an upside of around 10% to our price estimate for LinkedIn.
+Hence the unique visitors growth rate could be slower going forward, as the economy recovers leading to lower unemployment rate.
+However, if the growth continues and the number of unique visitors increase to 250 million, there could be an upside of around 10% to our price estimate for LinkedIn.

 For additional details, select a driver above or select a division from the interactive Trefis split for LinkedIn at the top of the page.